jordansissel/ruby-cabin/README.md

 logs will have messages and context.
 Billing logs will have customer info and usage metrics.
 Transaction logs will include operations performed.

-For troubleshooting-style logs it makes sense to use a "level" concept where some logs have a higher degree of importance or different meaning.
-In billing logs, what is "info" vs "error" ?
-Would you even have such a thing?
+For troubleshooting-style logs, it can make sense to use a "level" concept where some logs have a higher degree of importance or different meaning.
+In billing logs, what is "info" vs "fatal," and would you even have such a thing?

 We can do better than requiring three different kinds of log libraries and tools for each of these three problems.